 Introduction

 Random sampling is a convenient theoretical and statistical construct.
 It is easy to implement in computer simulations but difficult or impossible to achieve in the real world.
 A truly random sample has two important features: equal opportunity—every individual in the focal population must have the same probability of appearing in the sample; and independence—the probability that an individual will be sampled does not depend on whether any other individuals are in the sample.
 A violation of the second criterion occurs when relatives are likely to be sampled together.
-Recent attention related to non-random sampling has focused one three key points:
+Recent attention related to non-random sampling has focused on three key points:

 Non-random samples, with some families being over-represented, are common in natural populations, particularly for species with relatively high fecundity that are sampled at early life stages (Hansen et al. 1997; Goldberg and Waits 2010);